boblund/brume-client/README.md

 node webviewBrume.mjs
 ```

 This will start two webviews.
-Then log in as in the web example.
+Then log in with your Brume account email and password.

-Webview runs ```webview.html```.
-This file can also be run in the a browser.
+The result of the webview build (webview/index.hml) can also be run in the a browser.

 ```
-localhost:port/webview.html
+cd browser
+PORT=<some port> node server.js ../webview
 ```

+In two different browser tabs go to ```localhost:port``` and log in with your Brume account email and password.

 # License <a name="license"></a>